You can help more adults achieve their personal dreams.

 Our office is now open for registrations by appointment only.

-Now enrolling for in-person and online classes for the fall term.
+Now enrolling for in-person and online classes for the winter term.

 The mission of Literacy Volunteers of Greater Hartford is to create a community of fully literate adults through student centered instruction that catalyzes career readiness and advancement.

 There are many Ways to Give

 Help us build a stronger, more resilient, fully literate Greater Hartford.
 At Literacy Volunteers of Greater Hartford, we believe that everyone deserves the right to learn how to read, write, and be proficient in English.